Gearbox-protocol/oracles-v3/README.md

 ## Licensing

-The primary license for the Gearbox-protocol/integrations-v2 is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](/LICENSE).
-The files which are NOT licensed under the BUSL-1.1 have appropriate SPDX headers.
+The primary license for the Gearbox-protocol/oracles-v3 is the GNU General Public License v2.0 or later (GPL-2.0-or-later), see [LICENSE](/LICENSE).
+The files which are NOT licensed under the GPL-2.0-or-later have appropriate SPDX headers.

 ## Disclaimer